 Lost and found

 Due to the developing situation with COVID-19 we are taking some extra precautions at this time to try and ensure that we keep our visitors and Centre safe so we can continue to care for cats.
-The Centre is currently closed; no viewings, adoptions or admissions are being carried out.
+The Centre is currently closed to the public and our processes have moved online.

 For any advice relating to Cats Protection and our Services please contact 03000 12 12 12

 Losing a pet can be extremely distressing.
 We highly advise getting your cat microchipped, in case he or she ever goes missing.
 Microchipping is a harmless and permanent measure which makes reuniting a lost cat with their owner so much easier.
 Cats Protection recommends that all cats are neutered which will also help to prevent wandering.

 My cat is missing.
 What should I do?